 When we walked back to our bench my husband Vance turned to me and asked, “Did you close your eyes?”
 I looked at him sheepishly, “Yes” He explained to me how dangerous it was to close my eyes when I’m catching a ball.
 “You have to protect your face, and if your eyes are closed, it may hit your face instead of your glove.”

-They were told to seek shelter, but no amount of shelter is going to save you from a ballistic missile.
+They were told to seek shelter, but no amount of cover is going to save you from a ballistic missile.
 Close your eyes and pretend it’s not happening right?

 Eventually, they found out it was a false alarm.
 But for forty-five minutes people thought they were going to die.
 After the scare was over news reporters interviewed folks and asked them what they did when they received the shocking text?
 (Read more about this event: HERE)